sasever/SQLPoolsTools/docs/SQLPoolIndvHealthCheck/ReadMe.md

 ***How to evaluate the output of above query:** This query provides you the information about the table distribution lay-out.
 Check whether one of the tables are external, check whether the two tables getting joined are distributed with the join key, whether the data type, length precision scale are same for the join key.
 Check whether the tables are round robin distributed, Check the number of rows for each table and see whether you have  less than 60M row tables getting broadcasted that takes too much time.
 Also StorageType is another important identifier, if your Table has way more than 60M rows and it is not stored as Clustered Columnstore Index, the query performance is normal to be low.*

-If everything seems perfect by lay out, then you may either have the data distributed unevenly distributions and the session is waiting for more data containing distributions, or if the data is stored as Clustered Columnstore Index, the Row Group quality may be low.
+If everything seems perfect by lay out, then you may either have the data distributed unevenly in the distributions and the session is waiting for the more data containing distributions to finish, or if the data is stored as Clustered Columnstore Index, the Row Group quality may be low.

-#### Checking the Distribution Data Skew
+###  1.3.
+Checking the Distribution Data Skew
 Data being distributed unevenly within distributions is an important problem.
 If your data is less than 60M it may be normal to have uneven distribution but still may require to be handled, for example by changing the distribution methodology.
 The bigger your tables get, the more it will be important for the data to be distributed as even as possible.
 With below script you can check the skew.
 Script provides information about skew between MAXIMUM number containing distributution and MEDIAN of the distribution row count as DISTR_max_med_skew, between MAXIMUM number containing distributution and AVERAGE of the distribution row count as DISTR_max_avg_skew, between MAXIMUM number containing distributution and MINIMUM of the distribution row count as DISTR_max_min_skew.